 The morning’s orientation drive in the “Fair City” includes statue-lined O’Connell Street, elegant Georgian squares, St. Patrick’s Cathedral, and Oscar Wilde’s Trinity College.
 The afternoon is at leisure to enjoy this vibrant city.
 Tonight, maybe take in an optional dinner outing to the Guinness Storehouse.

 Day 7 BELFAST–EDINBURGH, SCOTLAND

 Day 8 EDINBURGH

 Morning city sightseeing with a local expert introduces you to the 200-year-old “New Town” and the famous scientists, inventors, and novelists who lived there.
 In the “Old Town,” visit EDINBURGH CASTLE to admire Scotland’s Crown Jewels.
 The afternoon is free to enjoy the Scottish capital at your own pace.
 Later, a unique optional experience: board the former Royal Yacht Britannia, and enjoy dinner at a local restaurant.
-For departure numbers July 31, August 7, and August 14, tickets are included for tonight’s performance of the world-renowned MILITARY TATTOO, a vast spectacle of massed Scottish pipe bands that takes place in an arena on the esplanade of Edinburgh Castle.
+For departure numbers August 5, August 12, August 19 tickets are included for tonight’s performance of the world-renowned MILITARY TATTOO, a vast spectacle of massed Scottish pipe bands that takes place in an arena on the esplanade of Edinburgh Castle.

 Day 9 EDINBURGH–ALNWICK, ENGLAND–YORK